slooze-careers/fullstack-challenge/README.md

 Design and implement a full-stack, role-based food ordering web application where users (Admins, Managers, and Members) can perform specific functions—such as viewing restaurants, placing or canceling orders, and managing payment methods—based on their assigned role.

-Assume: Mock restaurants & menu items onto your app
+**Assume**: Mock restaurants & menu items onto your app

-Optional Extension: Implement a relational access model that restricts users to operate only within their assigned country (India or America).
+**Extension**: Implement a relational access model that restricts users to operate only within their assigned country (India or America).

 ### 🎯 Feature Breakdown & Role-Based Access
 | **Feature**                      | **Admin** | **Manager** | **Member** |